 Informed decision-making is the guiding force of the strategic management of continuous energy improvement in a business.
 To make informed decisions about energy costs, the decision makers need to place energy costs on equal footing with other company fixed costs and investments.
 One way is to frame energy usage on a production basis.
 Unless we understand energy usage, for instance, as a measure of production (e.g. kWh per widget) the magnitude of the situation and opportunity could be lost.
 Another way is to track the productivity of each piece of equipment over time to better understand the output over time in the context of the equipment's energy use.
-Once baselines (monthly energy use, output quotas, equipment expectations, etc.) are established, the information can be used to forecast potential energy savings through upgrades or to see what energy savings process changes/equipment changes would have produced.
-This data analysis ensures the company understands its equipment, the potential for savings and embeds a level of confidence into the system of checking the true value of energy savings measures.
+Once baselines (monthly energy use, output quotas, equipment expectations, etc.) are established, the information can be used to forecast potential energy savings through upgrades or to see what energy savings process changes/equipment, the potential for savings and embeds a level of confidence into the system of checking the true value of energy savings measures.
 Tracking this information will first lead to low cost and no-cost process changes and technologies, which will reinforce the potential for savings, leading to a continuous stream of small, medium and large energy saving projects.